Fadi-Haddad/EcoSense/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-###  Coffee Express is built using the following technologies:
+###  EcoSense is built using the following technologies:

 - This project was built using [React Native](https://reactnative.dev/) and [Expo](https://docs.expo.dev/) Cross-Platform Mobile Development tools.
 Expo is a framework to build React Native apps.
 It is a set with tools and services built for React Native.
-- The admin web app was developed using [React](https://reactjs.org/).
-React is an open-source front-end JavaScript library for building user interfaces based on UI components.
 - The backend of the app uses [Express](https://expressjs.com/), the [Node.js](https://nodejs.org/) web application framework.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - For storage (database), the app uses [MongoDB ](https://www.mongodb.com/), a flexible and scalable noSQL timeseries database that stores data in JSON-like documents.
 - For hardware programming, the ESP8266 microcontroller[ESP8266](https://arduino.esp8266.com/) and Arduino IDE [ESP8266](https://www.arduino.cc/) were used to develop and collect sensor data.
-The ESP8266 connected to Wi-Fi and sent the data to the database for storage, allowing for real-time monitoring of indoor air quality through our EcoSense mobile app
+The ESP8266 connected to Wi-Fi and sent the data to the database for storage, allowing for real-time monitoring of indoor air quality through our EcoSense mobile app.
 <br><br>

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up EcoSense locally, follow these steps:

 ### Prerequisites